 11) Lake City: Udaipur

 Udaipur is a famous historical destination.
 It is known for its history, culture and scenic location of Rajput – era palaces.
 The city is known as the city of lakes because of all of its natural lakes.
-There are seven lakes surrounding the city.
-Five of the major lakes are Fateh Sagar Lake, Lake Pichola, Swaroop Sagar Lake, Rangsagar and Doodh Talai Lake.

 12) Switzerland of India: Kashmir

 Nestled in the lap of the Himalayas, Kashmir is known as 'Paradise on Earth and Switzerland of India for its natural and picturesque landscapes.
-It is one of the important regions of the northernmost Indian state of Jammu & Kashmir.

 13) Paradise on Earth: Kashmir

 The Kashmir Valley is known as Paradise on earth.
 The name was coined by Emperor Jehangir and is reported to have said soulfully about Kashmir -" If there is paradise on Earth, it is here, it is here, it is here".
-He was so enamoured with Kashmir that it is said that he visited it eight times during his reign.

 14) Mini-Switzerland in India: Khajjiar (Himachal Pradesh)

 On July 7, the then Vice-Chancellor and Head of the Chancery of Switzerland in India, Willy Blazer, called Khajjiar the 'mini-Switzerland'.
-The comparison came into his mind due to the striking topographical resemblance of the place with Switzerland.

-15) The sorrow of Bengal: River Damodar
+15) The Sorrow of Bengal: River Damodar

 The Damodar River is one of the important tributaries of the Bhagirathi – Hugli (Ganges) river system.
 As the river flows just in the opposite direction of rain-bearing monsoon wind, devastating floods were regular occurrences for which the river was infamously called the 'Sorrow of Bengal'.